The Beginner’s Guide on How to Become a Teacher

 Understand Your Choices

-It’s also important to know what types of preparation programs are available and which one will meet your needs.
+It’s important to research the available preparation programs and identify the ones that best meet your needs.
 If you don’t have a bachelor’s degree, you’ll need to complete a bachelor’s curriculum that includes a teacher preparation program.
-If you already have a bachelor’s degree, you might consider a postbaccalaureate alternative route program for certification only or a master’s degree program that includes teacher preparation.
+If you already have a bachelor’s degree, you might consider a post-baccalaureate alternative route program for certification only or a master’s degree program that includes teacher preparation.
 A hybrid or online master’s degree program might also be a fit for your goals.
-Whichever route you follow, be sure that the program you choose is appropriately accredited.

 Consider Practical Factors

-Speak with Graduates of the Program
+Speak With Graduates of the Program

 Scholarships and Financial Aid